Founder and Managing Member, Rapaport Law Firm, PLLC

 Federal Court in Manhattan has Granted Preliminary Certification of a Collective Action for Residential Superintendents

 We represent residential superintendents employed by SKYC Management (also known as Greisman Realty) at thirty-nine apartment buildings located throughout Upper Manhattan and the Bronx.
 The superintendents allege that SKYC Management and its owner, Shimon Greisman, deprived them of overtime wages (one and a half times their regular rates of pay) for hours worked over 40 each week.
 Defendants are repeat offenders of the Fair Labor Standards Act, having settled an overtime lawsuit brought by other New York superintendents nearly a decade ago.
 In October 2023, Rapaport Law Firm filed the current superintendents’ overtime lawsuit.
 On November 15, 2024, the United States District Court for the Southern District of New York approved our request for conditional certification of a collective action.
-All superintendents who were employed by SKYC Management at any time from October 5, 2020 to the present will receive Court-authorized notices informing them of their right to join this lawsuit.
+On July 11, 2025, the District Court approved a settlement in the amount of $1,050,000.

 Liz v.
 5 Tellers Associates, (E.D.N.Y., April 1, 2021)